 Avoid the temptation to tackle too much per paragraph; you can’t go into as much detail (save the list of your credentials for your resume, instead).
 Here’s a good example of a focused discussion of a significant milestone.

 Within the hospitality industry, I have three years of experience working as an accountant for the Goode Company Restaurant Group.
 I learned how to work within a team-oriented and deadline-driven environment while managing multiple accounts.
 By the end of my time there, I had lowered the cost per invoice and invoice exception rate by 17 percent, and through my partnership with management, improved the budget to actual variance by 13 percent.

 This paragraph gives a general overview of the candidate’s past role without getting sidetracked.
 It also includes some phrases from the job description, including “team-oriented” and “deadline-driven” while including metrics.

-Closing paragraph: Finish strong with a sentence summary of how your values and qualifications align with what the company needs.
+Closing paragraph: Finish strong with a sentence summary of how your values and qualifications align with the company’s needs.
 Lastly, give a call to action.
-Whatever you do, don’t end the way 99 percent of other accountants will:
+Whatever you do, don’t end the way 99 percent of other accountants will, like this.

 I believe I would be a good fit for the senior accountant position, and I hope to talk more with you soon about my qualifications.

-It’s not that those sentiments are untrue, but they are, once again, generic and lifeless.
-This close, however, will leave a positive lasting impression:
+It’s not that those sentiments are untrue, but they’re, once again, generic and lifeless.
+This close, however, will leave a positive lasting impression.